 With these seven elements, you will get more out of your interactions and should have no trouble building rapport with gatekeepers.
 Just don’t fall into the trap of putting gatekeepers on a pedestal, they aren’t ogres guarding a hoard of treasure, they’re people like you and me.

-If you’d like to learn more about appointment setting and sales development strategies, read through our Ultimate Guide to B2B Appointment Setting and our other whitepaper resources.
+If you’d like to learn more about appointment setting and sales development strategies, read through our Ultimate Guide to B2B Appointment Setting.